makrai/notes/ethayarajh19-how-contextl-geo-bert-elmo-gpt-emnlp.md

   (Liu+ 2019a; Hewitt and Manning, 2019)
 * our findings:
-  * In all layers of all three models, the contextualized word representations of all words are not isotropic: they are
+  * In all layers of all three models, the contextualized word representations of all words are not isotropic
-    * not uniformly distributed with respect to direction.
-Instead, they
+    * not uniformly distributed with respect to direction
     * occupying a narrow cone in the vector space
-    * in GPT-2’s last layer, two random words will on average have almost perfect cosine similarity!
+    * in GPT-2’s last layer, two random words will on average have almost perfect cosine similarity
     * isotropy has both theoretical and empirical benefits for static embeddings (Mu+ 2018)
   * upper layers of contextualizing models produce more context-specific